 Joselin Mane of Boston TweetUp explains why you must give first to receive in a coworking network

 A coworking space is nothing without its members, and the space’s staff knows that.
 It’s their job to make your experience positive and to help foster community, but they can’t always know when you need help.
 If you want an introduction to another member, can’t remember someone’s name, need help promoting a project or event to the community, or just want to get more involved in what’s going on in the space but don’t know how, just ask.
 In most cases, they’ll be happy to support you.

 It is sometimes tricky to know when and how to approach someone in a work environment, especially in a coworking space where everyone is on different schedules and working on different projects.
 Make an effort to visit the most social areas of the space at various points in the day.
 Usually, wherever there’s food and/or beverage, there’s conversation.
 People are more likely to chat while refilling their coffee or waiting for their lunch to microwave.
 For extra brownie points, bring in some food to share – you’re guaranteed to make a few friends.

 If you can’t afford to take another water cooler break, get involved with your coworking space’s online social networks.
 Ask the organizers of your coworking space if they have an internal online community or Twitter list of members, and start following and engaging with your fellow coworkers.
 LinkedIn groups also serve as a great space for connecting professionally and placing names with faces and companies.
 These social media venues and others can also help lead to face-to-face introductions.

-‘s Joselin Mane describes his philosophy on networking, called Networking 2.0, and how it applies to a Coworking environment
+Boston TweetUp‘s Joselin Mane describes his philosophy on networking, called Networking 2.0, and how it applies to a coworking environment.